Determination of the initial condition for the Balitsky-Kovchegov equation with transformers

-To overcome this limitation, we turn to the rapidly advancing field of machine learning and the neural network approach.
-We employ a large language model \textit{transformer architecture}, a class of neural networks renowned for its ability to capture long-range correlations and complex patterns in sequential data.
-By treating both the model parameters and the kinematic variables as a sequence, the transformer's self-attention mechanism can learn the intricate, non-local relationships within the experimental dataset (such as those from HERA) without preconceived notions of the underlying physics.
-This paper presents the first determination of the small-$x$ dipole amplitude using this novel transformer-based method.
-Moreover, we consider different starting points for the BK evolution, enabling us to study the bias in the initial condition and to assess the validity of the BK evolution for moderate values of the Bjorken-$x$ variable.
+To our knowledge, this paper presents the first determination of the small-$x$ dipole amplitude using this transformer-based emulator strategy.
+Moreover, we consider different starting points for the BK evolution, enabling us to study potential biases in the fitted initial condition and to assess the applicability of BK evolution when starting from more moderate values of Bjorken $x$.
 It should be emphasized that the present analysis is restricted to leading-order accuracy, and our primary aim is to demonstrate the methodology rather than to obtain the most precise phenomenological fit.

-Gaussian-process emulators have been successfully applied in small-$x$ studies~\cite{Casuga:2023dcf, Casuga:2025etc}, providing flexible surrogate models with quantified uncertainties.
-In this work, we employ a transformer-based approach, which can naturally accommodate larger training sets, capture correlations across the parameter space, and demonstrates stable performance even when modest extrapolation beyond the sampled region is required.
+An alternative machine-learning approach based on Gaussian-process emulators has been successfully applied in small-$x$ studies before~\cite{Casuga:2023dcf,Casuga:2025etc}, providing flexible surrogate models with quantified uncertainties.
+In this work, we employ a transformer-based approach, which can naturally accommodate larger training sets, capture correlations across the parameter space, and demonstrates stable performance for learning such highly non-linear multi-variable mappings~\cite{Hao:2023GNOT,Li:2023FactFormer}.
 This makes it well suited for global analyses requiring high precision over a wide kinematic range.

 The paper is organized as follows.
 In Sec.~\ref{sec:theory}, we briefly review the theoretical framework, including the dipole formalism in DIS and the BK equation.
 In Sec.~\ref{sec:fitting}, we detail our neural network architecture, the training methodology, and how we incorporate necessary physical constraints.
 In Sec.~\ref{sec:application_dis}, we present the resulting dipole amplitude and perform a rigorous comparison against both the HERA data and the results from traditional parameterization-based fits.
 Finally, in Sec.~\ref{sec:discussion}, we summarize our conclusions and provide an outlook on how this data-driven approach can pave the way for precision studies at the future EIC.